R262 (New York City Subway car): Component orders

 The R262 order is divided into a base order and two option orders.
 The base order consists of 504 cars, the first option order consists of 445 cars, and the second option order has up to 415 cars.
 The subway car order will entirely replace the R62 and R62A fleets, and the second option order will include up to 225 cars to support ridership growth and other operational needs.
+As of 9 May 2025, the Metropolitan Transportation Authority (MTA) has expressed interest in 1,140 total cars, including 191 from the second option order.
 The R262 order will consist of cars in 5-car sets for the mainline IRT and 6-car sets for the 42nd Street Shuttle.
-The base order and first option order (949 cars) will be funded in the Metropolitan Transportation Authority (MTA)'s 2020-2024 Capital Program, while the second option order (up to 415 cars) will be funded in the future 2025–2029 Capital Program.
+The MTA's 2020–2024 Capital Program contains funding for the base order, with the option orders funded in future Capital Programs, including the 2025–2029 Program.

 Features

-The design of the R262 subway cars is based on the specifications of the R211 cars, which are being built for the B Division.
-They will have modern signage and communication, an ethernet network, and updated crash energy management standards.
-The R262s will adopt open-gangways, allowing passengers to move between cars during train movement.
+The design of the R262 subway cars is based on the specifications of the R211 cars, which are for the B Division.
+They will have modern signage and communication, an Ethernet network, and updated crash energy management standards.
+The R262s may adopt open-gangways, allowing passengers to move between cars during train movement.
 They will be equipped with communications-based train control (CBTC).
 Unlike the R211s, R262s will have additional audio induction loops for riders with hearing impairments.

-Like the R211s, these subway cars will have a blue front with large windows, LED headlights, and a blue strip with gold accents on the sides, similar to the new MTA Regional Bus Operations livery released in 2016.
-To designate the route, a large LED screen with the route bullet will be displayed at the ends of the train similar to trains with single rollsigns (R40 to R68).
+Like the R211s, these subway cars will have a blue front with large windows, LED headlights, and a blue strip with gold accents on the sides, similar to the new MTA Regional Bus Operations livery debuted in 2016.
+To designate the route, a large LED screen with the route bullet will be displayed at the ends of the train.
 The train's destination will be displayed above the door on the front.
+The cars will most likely be 51.2 ft long.